 and walking along three short trails that start from the central meadow:

 Gowan Trail - a route down the cliffs just below the bridge.
-This is quite steep and rather slippery in places but well worth the trip as it leads directly beneath, and in times of low water it is possible to walk through and link with the end of the River Trail.
+This is quite steep and rather slippery in places but well worth the trip as it leads directly beneath, and in times of low water it is possible to walk through and link with the end of the Pine Creek Trail.
 High above, a small waterfall cascades over the edge of the bridge with more trailing grasses and ferns.

 Pine Creek Trail - a longer path alongside the west side of the creek to a viewpoint beneath the bridge, a good place to appreciate the stalactite-like formations that hang from beneath the bridge and adorn the west-facing canyon wall - aptly described as an 'outdoor cave' by the park brochure.
 This trail has recently been extended to link with another path above (the short Anna Mae Trail).